SonyaMoisset/Pluralsight_Training/README.md

 - Basics of Programming with JavaScript by Kyle Simpson
 - JavaScript From Scratch by Jesse Liberty
 - JavaScript Fundamentals by Liam McLennan
+- JavaScript Templating with Handlebars by Ryan Lewis